brightway-lca/brightway2/docs/lci.rst

 The default storage backend for databases stores each database in a separate file.
 This is the easiest and most convenient approach for most cases.
 However, Brightway2 also supports pluggable database backends, which can change how databases are stored and queried.

-Brightway2-data also provides ``bw2data.backends.JSONDatabase``, which stores each dataset as a separate file serialized to JSON.
-This approach works well with version-control systems, as each change can be saved individually.
+Brightway2-data also provides ``bw2data.backends.JSONDatabase``, which stores each dataset as a separate file serialized to `JSON <http://en.wikipedia.org/wiki/JSON>`__.
+This approach works well with version-control systems, as each dataset change can be saved individually.
 Use of ``JSONDatabase`` is shown in a simple `ipython notebook <http://nbviewer.ipython.org/url/brightwaylca.org/tutorials/JSON%20database.ipynb>`_.

 Before using ``JSONDatabase``, please read its technical documentation carefully: :ref:`json-database`.
 To create a ``JSONDatabase``, use ``Database("my db name", backend="json")``.